Gerry Adams: Early life

 Adams was born in the Ballymurphy district of Belfast on 6 October 1948.
 His parents, Anne (née Hannaway) and Gerry Adams Sr., came from republican backgrounds.
 His grandfather, also named Gerry Adams, was a member of the Irish Republican Brotherhood (IRB) during the Irish War of Independence.
 Two of his uncles, Dominic and Patrick Adams, had been interned by the governments in Belfast and Dublin.
-In J. Bowyer Bell's book The Secret Army, Bell states that Dominic was a senior figure in the IRA of the mid-1940s.
+In J. Bowyer Bell's book The Secret Army, Bell states that Dominic was a senior figure in the Irish Republican Army (IRA) of the mid-1940s.
 Gerry Adams Sr. joined the IRA at age 16.
-In 1942, he participated in an IRA ambush on a Royal Ulster Constabulary (RUC) patrol but was himself shot, arrested and sentenced to eight years' imprisonment.
+In 1942, he participated in an IRA ambush on a Royal Ulster Constabulary (RUC) patrol but was shot, arrested and sentenced to eight years' imprisonment.
 Adams's maternal great-grandfather, Michael Hannaway, was also a member of the IRB during its bombing campaign in England in the 1860s and 1870s.
-Michael's son, Billy, was election agent for Éamon de Valera at the 1918 Irish general election in West Belfast.
+Michael's son, Billy, was election agent for Éamon de Valera at the 1918 general election in West Belfast.

 Adams attended St Finian's Primary School on Falls Road, where he was taught by La Salle brothers.
 Having passed the eleven-plus exam in 1960, he attended St Mary's Christian Brothers Grammar School.
-He left St Mary's with six O-levels and became a bartender.
-He was increasingly involved in the Irish republican movement, joining Sinn Féin and Fianna Éireann in 1964, after being radicalised by the Divis Street riots during that year's general election campaign.
+He left St Mary's with six O-levels and worked in bars.